dgvergel/dgvergel.github.io/_posts/2026-08-24-parallel-directory-traversal.md

 ### Benchmarks

-The following `main()` function serves as a benchmark for the various modules developed throughout this article.
+The following `main()` function benchmarks the various modules developed throughout this article.
 It performs the statistical analysis of a directory tree specified as a command-line argument, using an increasing number of worker threads and measuring the execution time in each case.